ivangeevo/tough_environment/## CHANGELOG.md

 # 0.6.1 Alpha
-+ !!!Block/Item breaking update -> Rewrote the names of some stone/stone brick blocks items which will cause them to dissapear from the world/inventories.
++ !!!Block/Item breaking update -> Rewrote the names of some stone/stone brick blocks items which will cause them to disappear from the world/inventories.
 Please back up your worlds if you don't want to lose them.
-With all of that being said keep in mind the project is still in alpha.
+With all of that being said, keep in mind the project is still in alpha.
-+ Fixed the fire inextinguishable modification to apply to all blocks in the BlockTags.FIRE block tag, instead of only for the default Fire Block. (this change might get re(moved) later in development)
++ Added recipe for making stone brick items from crafting smooth stone blocks together with a modern/advanced chisel in a crafting bench.
++ Added White stone & cobblestone slabs & stairs.
++ Removed (brought back) the ability to break fire blocks by hand (no outline)

 # 0.6 Alpha
 + Added Nether Sludge item.
 It's sludge time!